susanBuck/slides/2014-04-27-cambridge-science-festival-intro-to-html.md

 Example: [SiteGround](http://www.siteground.com/index.htm?afcode=bf90ce97069361478ba4f2426b5f9d4d)

-For this class, we'll use the free web site playground, NeoCities.
+For this class, we'll use the free web site playground, [NeoCities](https://neocities.org).

 1. Create an account at Neocities: <https://neocities.org>.
-2. In Neocities, find the option to edit your index.html file.
+2. In Neocities, find the option to edit your `index.html` file.
-3. In this file, paste in the code you've created in this class.
+3. In `index.html`, paste in the code you've created in this class.
 4. View your finished product at `http://your-username.neocities.org`